isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Readability: the complete logic of the loop is visible "up front".
+Readability: the complete logic of the loop is visible “up front”.
 The scope of the loop variable can be limited.

 ##### Example